ltu-tmmoa/responsive-rooms/docs/actuator.md

 \** Actuators report at sensible intervals to its master, but at least once every 29 seconds.
-An actuator failing to report for 30 seconds will be considered `unresponsive` for another 30 seconds, after which it is forcibly de-registered from the master.
+An actuator failing to report for 30 seconds will be considered `unresponsive` for another 30 seconds, after which it is forcibly de-registered from its master.
 An `unresponsive` actuator succeeding to send a report to its master before being de-registered regains normal status.

-### Error

-TODO

 ### De-registration